 - This scanner detects hidden objects under clothes or explosive items taped to the skin surface.

-Before you pass through the airport scanner, you have to remove all your personal assets including wallets, tissue paper, identity cards, mobile phones, and boarding pass.
-You also have to remove accessories like jewelry, jackets, belts, shoes, and bulky clothes.
+Before you pass through the airport scanner, under airport guidelines and regulations, you could be asked to remove all your personal assets, including wallets, tissue paper, identity cards, mobile phones, and boarding pass.
+You must also remove accessories like jewelry, jackets, belts, shoes, and bulky clothes.

 You will then have to step onto the scanner device and stand with both your hands raised above your head level for approximately two to three seconds until the instrument captures the image.
 The screening officer reviews your scan results while you can then collect your personal belongings.